Amr-Abdelazim/memory-card-naruto/README.md

 - Naruto characters © Masashi Kishimoto
 - Card images from [Naruto Wiki / Fandom]
+- This project uses the [Dattebayo API](https://api-dattebayo.vercel.app/) to fetch data from the Naruto universe.
+  - Thanks to the creators of the API for making it publicly available!

 ---

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).